-- when infected sutured wound: remove 1 or more sutures - remove all necrotic tissue at each dressing with sterilized knife, scissors and/or pair of tweezers. - apply Povidone-iodine 10% dermal solution,1 on 5 diluted with sterile0.9 % sodium chlorine or sterile water, rinse thoroughly by then with sterile compress. - dab dry with sterile compress - apply Vaseline + Povidone-iodine 10% ointment or gaze - apply sterile compresses, and bandage - discard sharp materials in sharps container and the rest in the waste container - soak the instruments as quickly as possible in disinfectant - wash hands or disinfect them with alcohol-based hand rub - review: renew compress with Vaseline +Povidone-iodine at least once a day, a CHW need to be taught and supported to do this.
+- clean with diluted chlorohexidine(SAVLON) solution or sterile water and soap, rinse thoroughly then with sterile compress dab dry - apply chlorohexidine ointment then cover with sterile compresses, and bandage - discard sharp materials in sharps container and the rest in the waste container - soak the instruments as quickly as possible in disinfectant - wash hands or disinfect them with alcohol-based hand rub - review: renew compress with chlorohexidine ointment at least once a day, a CHW need to be taught and supported to do this.

-Agreements:
+Division of work:

 Who is responsible for the aseptic wound treatment?

-Who is responsible for the presence of all the materials needed?

-Who is responsible for sterilization of surgical instruments +specula?

-Who is responsible for antiseptic removal of all disposable material?

-Who is responsible for the treatment during reviews of the patient?
+Doctor and Nurse Who is responsible for the presence of all the materials needed?
+Nurse who is responsible for sterilization of surgical instruments +specula?
+Nurse Who is responsible for antiseptic removal of all disposable material?
+Nurse Who is responsible for the treatment during reviews of the patient?

-Nurse

 Nurse